Clear APIs boost enterprise marketing automation tools

 • Custom fields: include definitions, allowed values, and ownership rules across MAP and CRM.

-Event delivery model aligned to scoring SLAs
+Event delivery model aligned to scheduling SLAs

-• Webhook health endpoints and subscription verification.
+• Webhook health endpoints and subscription verification support operational validation.

-Identity resolution & deduplication
+Identity resolution and deduplication for meeting ownership

 • Primary keys: CRM lead_id or contact_id with immutable GUIDs.